 1. Choose the right VoIP provider

-A secure phone system starts with the provider you’ve chosen.
+A secure phone system starts with the VoIP provider you’ve chosen.

 A weak provider makes it easier for hackers to infiltrate your phone network and gain access to private information.

-That’s why you should always check their security policy before you take out a contract with any VoIP service provider.
-You’ll want to make sure they:
+Always check their security policy before you take out a contract with any VoIP service provider and make sure they:

 - Share a responsible security disclose program

-Take some time to dive into this, and inquire about your providers’ certifications.
 They should be able to give you this information on request.
 If they don’t, move on to a different VoIP provider.

 2. Control administrator access

-Giving everyone access increases the likelihood of a social engineering attack.
-People make mistakes, but with proper permissions, their impact is limited.
-It’s simple, don’t give administrative control to people who don’t need it and be sure to conduct user access reviews on a regular basis.
+Giving everyone access to your VoIP phone system increases the likelihood of a social engineering attack, so don’t give administrative control to people who don’t need it.
+Also, conduct user access reviews on a regular basis:

 3. Use a VPN for remote access

-Gartner reports that 82% of company leaders plan to allow their staff to work remotely.
-Those remote staff communicate with their coworkers and customers via phone, which makes them vulnerable to VoIP hacking.
+Remote staff communicate with their coworkers and customers via phone, which makes them vulnerable to VoIP hacking.
+However, a Virtual Private Network (VPN) encrypts those phone calls:

-4. Use a VPN and enable endpoint filtering
+4. Enable endpoint filtering

-VPN providers such as Sophos and Cisco use endpoint filtering to block the network from accessing sites that could download malware, or handing over information hackers can use against you, such as a public IP address.
+VPN providers such as Sophos and Cisco use endpoint filtering to block the network from accessing malicious sites that could download malware or handing over information hackers can use against you, such as a public IP address.
+This strengthens overall network connectivity and device integrity.

-5. Test your network
+5. Regularly test your network

-It’s not unusual for small businesses to setup their VoIP system once and never look at it again.
-However, doing this leaves you at risk for a VoIP hack.
-The setup you’re using might no longer be as secure as it once was.
+It’s not unusual for small businesses to set up their VoIP system and never look at it again – which leaves you at risk for a VoIP hack.
+Regularly checking your network allows you to spot any vulnerabilities in your VoIP security, such as:

 - Staff who left the company two years ago still have accounts